\"Writing.Com

 Ask & Answer

-The following is in response to "A Guided Meditation:
+The following is in response to "A Guided MeditationOpen in new Window.:

-Quick-Quill writes: I meditate.
+Quick-Quill Author Icon writes: I meditate.
 Its called praying.
 Keeping my mind focused on those who have asked for prayer guides my prayer life.
 Being comfortable is critical.
 Having your "WAR ROOM" devoid of distraction is a must.
 Keeping a list of those who need immediate answers and those who need another mention of their affliction to the almighty is comforting to me as well as those who have asked for prayer.

 A couple of weeks ago my husband ended up in the ER.
 His lungs full and almost drowning.
 I got a call from him in desperation as I was in Oregon and he was in Utah.
 I typed out a call for prayer on FB.
 Immediately prayers went up.
 As the the situation became more stable I again asked for prayer as I flew to SLC.
 My FB friends came to our rescue and he's fine and back to work already.
 I love my prayer warriors on FaceBook.